ComHem/sermo-event-api/sermo-bundle.md

 - `zIndex` - set to a specific value to determine which zIndex the chat window will be placed at.
 Defaults to 10000.
 - `customerId` - if the customer is logged in, provide their customerId to inform the customer support agent who it is.
 - `crmSessionId` - is an unique id linking one to one to the web user authenticated session
+- `productFamily` - is the product label of the button selected by the user on the site
+- `intent` - is the intent label of the button selected by what the user on the site

 ## Common errors